IanFernandezCTM/Python-Projects/README.md

 # Python-Projects
-[Data Analysis] - Projetcs that use python to analyzze data.
+[Data Analysis] - Projetcs that use python to analyze data.

 [Milestone Project] - Projects that combine multiple concepts together.